-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 1, 2018

 Individuals enrolled in the STAR+PLUS program may select a delivery model for personal assistance services (PAS) or Community First Choice (CFC) services identified on Form H2060, Needs Assessment Questionnaire and Task/Hour Guide, Form H6516, Community First Choice Assessment, and Form H2060-A, Addendum to Form H2060.
-Individuals receiving STAR+PLUS Home and Community Based Services (HCBS) program services may reside alone, with family members or others at locations of their choice in the community, in adult foster care homes or in licensed assisted living facilities.
+Individuals receiving STAR+PLUS Home and Community Based Services (HCBS) program services may reside alone, with family members or others at locations of their choice in the community, in adult foster care (AFC) homes or in licensed assisted living facilities (ALFs).

 The STAR+PLUS HCBS program provides individuals with an array of services, as identified on the individual service plan (ISP), necessary to allow the individual to remain in or return to a community setting.
 Services are delivered by providers contracted with managed care organizations (MCOs) to provide STAR+PLUS HCBS program services.
 The MCO completes all initial and annual service planning activities, and verifies, authorizes, coordinates and monitors services.
 Program Support Unit (PSU) staff coordinate with Medicaid for the Elderly and People with Disabilities (MEPD) specialists to determine financial eligibility for those individuals not already eligible for Supplemental Security Income (SSI) and use financial determinations by the Social Security Administration (SSA) for those individuals already eligible for SSI.
 (See Section 3110, Medicaid, Medicare and Dual-Eligibles.)